keithxemi/Engaged-UTF-8/README.md

 ***Opera*** - put opera:extensions in the address bar, then turn on `Developer mode` on the top right.
 Then `Load unpacked` appears above.Click and browse to the extracted folder and click `Select Folder`.

 ***Android*** - This requires using the Kiwi browser available in the Google Play Store.
 Then the same developer mode load unpacked installation method will work.
+Kiwi will need storage permission in Settings before downloading.
+It can install from the zip file without extracting.

 *iPhone* *Safari* *iOS* - Not at this time.
 Ask an Apple Developer to use this open source to create this for those platforms.